-Therefore, there are chances that teaser ads would be considered in breach of the Codes, as information to healthcare professionals must not induce confusion by means of distortion, unjustified pressure, omission or any other means.
+Therefore, there are chances that teaser ads would be considered in breach of the Codes, as information to healthcare professionals must not induce confusion by means of distortion, unjustified pressure, omission or any other means and could be considered as misleading for the consumers.

-Additionally, promotional activities to consumers should inform the patient or consumer about the properties of the medicines he/she is using, the importance of concluding the treatment prescribed by the physician, and the risks of substituting the prescribed medicine for another one without knowledge and proper medical supervision.
+Additionally, promotional activities to consumers should inform the patient or consumer about the properties of the medicines he/she is using, of the importance of concluding the treatment prescribed by the physician, and about the risks of substituting the prescribed medicine for another one without knowledge and proper medical supervision.